junxit/us-congress-bills-113/metadata.md

 - 2013-12-18 — Committee on Foreign Relations.
 Reported by Senator Menendez without amendment and with a preamble.
 Without written report.
 - 2013-12-18 — Committee on Foreign Relations.
 Reported by Senator Menendez without amendment and with a preamble.
 Without written report.
 - 2013-12-18 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 272.
+- 2014-05-14 — Amendment SA 3096 agreed to in Senate by Unanimous Consent.
+- 2014-05-14 — Amendment SA 3096 proposed by Senator Reid for Senator Coons. (consideration: CR S3043; text: CR S3043) To make a technical correction.
+- 2014-05-14 — Amendment SA 3097 agreed to in Senate by Unanimous Consent.
+- 2014-05-14 — Amendment SA 3097 proposed by Senator Reid for Senator Coons. (consideration: CR S3043-3044; text: CR S3044) To amend the preamble.
+- 2014-05-14 — Measure laid before Senate by unanimous consent. (consideration: CR S3043-3044)
+- 2014-05-14 — Passed/agreed to in Senate: Resolution agreed to in Senate with an amendment and an amended preamble by Unanimous Consent.(text: CR S3044)
+- 2014-05-14 — Resolution agreed to in Senate with an amendment and an amended preamble by Unanimous Consent. (text: CR S3044)
+- 2014-05-14 — Senate amendment agreed to: Amendment SA 3096 agreed to in Senate by Unanimous Consent.
+- 2014-05-14 — Senate amendment agreed to: Amendment SA 3097 agreed to in Senate by Unanimous Consent.
+- 2014-05-14 — Senate amendment proposed (on the floor): Amendment SA 3096 proposed by Senator Reid for Senator Coons.(consideration: CR S3043; text: CR S3043)
+- 2014-05-14 — Senate amendment proposed (on the floor): Amendment SA 3097 proposed by Senator Reid for Senator Coons.(consideration: CR S3043-3044; text: CR S3044)
+- 2014-05-14 — Senate amendment submitted
+- 2014-05-14 — Senate amendment submitted